 Eating well on holiday here means taking an interest in local gastronomy but also using what you can find on the spot.

 It also means, participating in the local economy, for example by visiting local cafés and restaurants, buying from local shops and taking part in local life as if you lived there.

 Slow tourism is often considered as a form of sustainable tourism.

 It encourages a trip, respecting the nature, culture, and population of the site.

 The preference for clean transport also limits the carbon impact of your travels.

 This sustainable traveling mode benefits the local economy: living the same way as the locals and immersing ourselves in their way of life, their culture and traditions.

-How about you, how do you define slow travel and have you already adopted it?
-Tell us in the comments.
+How about you, have you already adopted slow travel ?
+Share your experience in the comments